Design layout of Android application

 A layout defines the user interface of an activity or an app widget (fragment).
 Layouts are declared in XML resource definition files.
-See Creating Resources for instructions on how to create resource folders and resource definition files.
+See Create resources for instructions on how to create resource folders and resource definition files.

 In this topic: